ryadav88/nifi/.github/pull_request_template.md

 - [ ] Service Guide updates

 ### Code Review
-- [ ] Development team (TCS team) code reviews are required on all pull requests for new features
+- [ ] Development team code reviews are required on all pull requests for new features